go-modules-by-example/index/012_modvendor/README.md

 Hello, world.
 ```

-Ensure all depdencies are downloaded:
+Ensure all dependencies are downloaded:

 ```
 $ go mod download
 ```

-Create our module download cache "vendor" (in the future these commands could become a `go` tool command, perhaps `go
+"Vendor" our dependencies in a module download cache (in the future these commands could become a `go` tool command,
-mod modvendor`):
+perhaps `go mod modvendor`):

 ```
 $ rm -rf modvendor